-Matt and Shae have a close spot in my heart as Matt is the youngest brother to my best friend, Dabble with Katie.
+Matt and Shae have a close spot in my heart as Matt is the youngest brother to my best friend.
 Seeing him all grown up with this beautiful wife, Shae and adorable boys, Beau and Riley made this family portrait session that much more special for me.

 During our Discovery call, Shae emphasized the importance of shooting at the park near their home where they often go to play.
 She expressed how her oldest Beau loves to ride his bike and how she wants to capture these precious moments of this time of their lives.